ADDIE Model

-Summary: The ADDIE model is a systematic instructional design model consisting of five phases: (1) Analysis, (2) Design, (3) Development, (4) Implementation, and (5) Evaluation.
-Various flavors and versions of the ADDIE model exist.
+The ADDIE model is a systematic instructional design model consisting of five phases: (1) Analysis, (2) Design, (3) Development, (4) Implementation, and (5) Evaluation.
+There are several versions of the ADDIE model.

-Originator: Unknown.
-Refined by Dick and Carey and others.
+- Unknown.
+Refined by Dick and Carey[1] and others[2]

 The generic term for the five-phase instructional design model consisting of Analysis, Design, Development, Implementation, and Evaluation.
 Each step has an outcome that feeds into the next step in the sequence.
 There are probably over 100+ different variations of the generic ADDIE model.